zahidasultanova/Wine_Quality/README.md

-Here I am using different machine learning techniques such as random forest, gradient boosting and neural networks to predict features about the topics I am interested in.
+This repository contains various machine learning projects using techniques like Random Forest, Gradient Boosting and Neural Networks.

+Projects
-Project 1: Red wine quality.
+Project 1: Red Wine Quality Prediction
+In this project, we predict the quality of red wine based on its chemical properties.